 Oh man.
 I can’t believe that we’re already at week five of the One Room Challenge.
 That means that next week is supposed to be the big reveal.
 I say “supposed to” because if this room is finished on time it will be a minor miracle.

 I really like the drapery rods we used in the dining room, but I couldn’t find the same ones.
-I found some that were a similar size in a silver finish and luckily we had a few extra end pieces.
-What do you call the piece on the end of the rod??
-The knob?
-I don’t know so I guess we’ll go with that.
-Because the dining room windows are in the corner, I opted to connect them in the corner and forego the knobs so I had a few extras laying around.
-I spray painted the rods and the hardware and then we mounted them above each window with the leftover knobs.
+I did find some that were a similar size in a silver finish.
+Because the curtains in the dining room span a corner, we had a few extra end pieces.
+I spray painted the rods and the hardware and mounted them above each window.

 You can also see a peek of my new Craftberry Bush throw pillow from Society6.
 I love it!